 There are plenty of products on the market that promise an instantaneous meadow with very little preparation required.
 But, if you really want to establish a wildflower meadow that will last year after year, you must do the preparation first!

-Wildflowers are favored for their bountiful blooms that often last all summer long, and unlike our usual garden flora they require very little maintenance once sown.
-However, they do have a few prerequisites that are vital for their germination and establishment.
+A wildflower meadow is unlike our usual garden flora since it requires very little maintenance once the seeds are sown.
+However, they have a few vital requirements for their germination and establishment.

 Preparation is key to establishing a wildflower meadow

 If you plan to sow wildflowers, you will likely have an area in mind where you want to plant them.
 Wherever this happens to be, the area should be free from any existing grass, weeds or other flora.
 You must remove these before sowing wildflower seeds, or the more fertile grasses, weeds, and flora will take over.